"Was" or "Were" are the past tenses of the verb "To Be" and it's important to be careful when choosing the correct verb for the subject of a sentence.

 "The early 1940s was a period of war. / The early 1940s were years of war."

-So why do we sometimes hear people say "I were", "he were" instead of “I was”, “he was” ?
-This is the past subjunctive form of the verb "To Be" and is used to make a sentence sound more formal.
+So why do we sometimes hear people say "I were", "he were" instead of "I was", "he was"?
+This is because some verbs have moods and this is the past subjunctive form/mood of the verb "To Be".
+It is used in hypothetical/fantasy scenarios that are unlikely to happen.

 Look at the following examples: